 Best Home Espresso Machines – Bean to Cup

 On the other side of the price range, we have the one-touch milk, or “one-touch cappuccino” or “milk carafe” machines, which are usually known as super automatics in the States.
-You simply press the cappuccino or latte button or icon, and the coffee and milk are delivered into your cup.
+You just press the cappuccino or latte button or icon, and the coffee and milk are delivered into your cup.

 Check Price - Amazon UK